kubecost/docs/audit.md

 Auditing the cost of workloads can be complex in dynamic Kubernetes environments.
+For this reason, this resource provides an overview on multiple approaches for inspecting the underlying inputs to our cost Allocation metrics.

+## Audit tool

+You can visit the `/audit` page to review the inputs to cpu cost, memory cost, and node-level costs.
+This tool displays the cost input data by *container* and compares metrics to the aggregatedCostModel API used in the Allocation view.
+Default window is 1 day.
+Idle and shared costs are not included as part of this view.

+## Manual spot check
 We've created this guide to help you spot check costs and ensure they are calculated as expected.

 1. **Identify a pod or namespace to audit.** In this example, we will audit the `default` namespace.